myactivetribe.com is supported by its readers. When you purchase through links on our site, we may earn an affiliate commission.

 However, a quick dialler controller can limit the speed in Horizon 7.8, which is simple.

-The Elite Runner has one-touch control that lets you switch speeds by tapping it.
+The Elite Runner has a one-touch control that lets you switch speeds by tapping it.

 The 12 mph top speed assists you in revving smoothly and quickly at various speed levels.